-Tokyo-born Reiko Watanabe, widely praised for her brilliant technique and expressive playing, was at 15 the youngest grand prizewinner in the history of the all Japan Music Competition.
-Since then she has gone to capture top honors at several other prestigious international competitions, including the Paganini, G.B.Viotti, resulting in engagements throughout the United States, Europe and Japan.
-She obtained her bachelor's and master's degrees, as a student of Joseph Fuchs at The Juilliard School, and studied chamber music with S. Rose, J. Lateiner, F. Galimir.
-She also took masterclasses of N. Milstein and J. Gingold.
+Tokyo-born Reiko Watanabe, widely praised for her brilliant technique and expressive playing, was at 15 the youngest grand prize winner in the history of Music Competition of Japan.
+Since then she went on to capture top honors at several other prestigious international competitions, including Paganini, G.B.Viotti, resulting in engagements throughout the United States, Europe, and Japan.
+She obtained the bachelor's and master's degrees, as a student of J, Fuchs at The Juilliard School, studied chamber music with S. Rose, J. Lateiner, F. Galimir, and took masterclasses of N. Milstein and J. Gingold.
 After Juilliard, she studied with I. Stern.

 American appearances include performances with National Symphony Orchestra, LA Philharmonic, Vancouver Symphony and St. Louis Symphony among many others.
 She also performed with European orchestras including Philharmonia Orchestra, BBC Symphony, Orchestra Philharmonic de Radio France, Dresden Staatskapelle, Berlin Radio Symphony Orchestra, Bamberg Symphony, Hamburg Philharmonic, Tonkunstler Orchestra, Gothenburg Symphony Orchestra, Oslo Philharmonic and St. Petersburg Symphony Orchestra.
 Besides her activities in Japan, she frequently appeared in Asia, including recitals in Taiwan, concerto appearances in China with Hong Kong Philharmonic and Wuhan Symphony and "Japan Art Week" in Singapore.